Appendix A: RISCV

 • v0p10: vector version 0.10.

-• zfh0p1: “Zfh” 0.1 version [4].
+• zfh0p1: “Zfh” version 0.1 [4].

-For -mabi, as the section above.
+For -mabi, see the section above.

 $HOME/riscv/git/llvm-project/clang/include/clang/Basic/riscv_vector.td